Everyone has their own take on what makes a company logo perfect.

 It doesn’t matter if a different company is similar to yours, what matters is that your logos are different.
 As a result, you have an opportunity to make a unique first impression.
 Often, a logo is one of the first defense barriers against competition.
 Besides your company’s name, it’s the first difference customers and prospects will notice.

-Your logo’s job is to visually identify your brand.
-To successfully accomplish that goal, a logo must be unique.
+Your logo’s job is to identify your brand visually.
+To accomplish that goal, a logo must be unique.
 You want consumers to associate your logo with your company.
-And, you want them to build a trusting relationship with that logo; and consequently, your brand.
+You want them to build a trusting relationship with that logo; and, consequently, your brand.

 At best, you can hope that the consumer will only be confused by a similarity between your logo and your competitor’s.
 At worst, they may feel tricked or even associate your competitor’s poor behavior with your brand.
 As we mentioned in our article 5 Ways Stock Art is Killing Your Small Business Brand: